CCBDA-UPC/Cloud-Computing-QuickStart/Python-Quick-Start.md

 >This is not exactly the same as lambda in functional programming languages

-This piece of code shows the difference between a normal function definition("Jordi") and a lambda function ("George"):
+This piece of code shows the difference between defining a regular function ("Jordi") and a lambda function ("George"):

 ```
 >>> def Jordi (x): return x**2